Two beams are better than one: Enabling reliable and high throughput mmWave links: Discussion and Future Work

-Multi-beams with constructive combining and proactive tracking enables reliable, high throughput mmWave links.
-Since multi-beams are a new class of beamforming itself, designing a robust networking system while multiplexing multiple users is an open challenge.
-We mention some limitations of our work and lay the ground for future work.
+Since multi-beams are a new class of beamforming, designing a robust networking system while multiplexing users is an open challenge.
+We discuss some limitations of \name and identify possible future research directions.

-\textbf{Robust tracking:} We provide a model for tracking the angle of rotation and translation based on per-path amplitude estimates.
-For a small duration of tracking, the motion can be piece-wise divided into translation or rotation of the user, but a complex motion may have both at the same time.
-Our initial idea is to exploit other channel dimensions such as time-of-flight and Doppler estimation for robust tracking, which we leave for our future work.

-\textbf{Multi-user and MIMO setup.} MIMO helps in enhancing the diversity of single-user link, or it can enhance the multiplexing of multiple users.
-Prior work~\cite{jog2019many,ghasempour2018multi} has proposed interference-aware spatial multiplexing of beams in different directions for multiple users. \name can be combined with the above work to provide reliability to multiple clients at the same time and enable proactive tracking of multiple clients.
-In particular, some of the spatial beams can be used for enhancing the reliability of single-user while other beams can be used to improve the performance of multi-user.